10 AANHPI Women Who Paved The Way For Our Youth

 Women's History Month serves as a vital platform for representation, visbility, intersectionality, empowerment, and inspiration.

-Among countless extraordinary women, we have curated a selection of 10 AAPI women who have a diverse impact.
+Among countless extraordinary women, we have curated a selection of 10 AANHPI women who have a diverse impact.
 Let's dive into the stories of these remarkable individuals who have left an indelible mark on the world:

 Kao Kalia Yang